logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 217: Given input N, find the smallest sparse number greater than or equal to N
 - Q 218: Write an algorithm that computes the reversal of a directed graph
 - Q 219: Implement Connect Four
+- Q 220: You and an opponent take turns choosing either the first or last coin from the row, removing it from the row, and receiving the value of the coin.
+Write a program that returns the maximum amount of money you can win